BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 > Maximise the discoverability of data portals through search engine optimisation.
 This matters because most people looking for spatial data begin their journey in search engines.
 The first contact with a new data portal will likely be through the search engine results.

 How the data portal will be presented in the search results depends on the search engine optimisation used by the portal developers.

+To ensure that data portals and the datasets they contain are presented well in search engines it is important to ensure they have the correct and machine readable meta-data.
 A more detailed report and recommendations can be found in the report below.

 !> Find more details in the [Search engine optimisation for publishers: Best practice guide](https://www.gov.uk/government/publications/search-engine-optimisation-for-publishers-best-practice-guide)
 ## What it looks like

 The dataset or the dataportal will be presented with a heading and a short description in the search results.
 Depending on what the user searched for, they will end up the data portal's homepage or the specific dataset's details page.